The President’s Militia

 The Seditious Six

-WANTED: Courage
+Seeking Courage

-As of now, the president’s National Guard orders remain in the Twilight Zone.
-These orders are too abnormal to ignore, but apparently not clearly illegal enough to provoke decisive checks from Trump’s legion of groveling enablers in the DoD, DoJ, and Congress.
+As of now, the president’s National Guard orders remain in The Twilight Zone.
+These orders are too abnormal to ignore, but apparently not illegal enough to provoke decisive checks from Trump’s legion of groveling enablers in the DoD, DoJ, and Congress.
 But we know from history, including the repudiation of “just following orders” after the My Lai massacre and the Nuremberg Trials, that legality in military conduct is not defined by senior approval alone.
 We require our troops to serve the Constitution with knowledge and conscience, not blind obedience.

 We as citizens must serve our country with that same discipline.
 Only we get to decide when the goal post has been moved too far.